GrantStreetGroup/Test2-Plugin-TodoFailOnSuccess/README.md

 # DESCRIPTION

+Wrapping a test with TODO is a conventient way to avoid being tripped up by test failures until you have a chance to get the code working.
+It normally won't hurt to leave the TODO in place after the tests start passing, but if you forget to remove the TODO at that point, a subsequent code change could start causing new test failures which would then go unreported and possibly unnoticed.

-Provides a mechanism to report test failures when TODO tests unexpectedly pass.
+This module provides a mechanism to trigger explicit test failures when TODO tests unexpectedly pass, so that you have an opportunity to remove the TODO.

-If a TODO test passes, a failure will be reported with a message containing both the test description and the TODO reason, equivalent to doing:
+If a TODO test passes, a failure will be reported with a message containing the test description, equivalent to doing:

-    fail "TODO passed unexpectedly: $test_description # $todo_reason";
+    fail "TODO passed unexpectedly: $test_description";

-For example:
+which might appear in your TAP output along with the TODO reason as something like:

-    TODO passed unexpectedly: Got expected value # TODO Not expected to pass
+    not ok 3 - TODO passed unexpectedly: Got expected value # TODO Not expected to pass

+Note that due to the additional `fail` being reported, you may see messages about your planned number of tests being exceeded, for example:

+    # Did not follow plan: expected 5, ran 6.

 There are no options or arguments, just `use Test2::Plugin::TodoFailOnSuccess` in your test file.